-We published Koan Plus in 1994 and, at about the time in 1995 as we were readying Koan Pro V1.0 for release, we were lucky enough to bring it to the attention of Brian Eno.
-In autumn 1995 Eno started working with Koan Pro (now superceded by Noatikl) culminating in the 1996 release of Generative Music 1 with SSEYO Koan Software.
+In 1994 we published Koan Plus and, at about the time in 1995 as we were readying Koan Pro V1.0 authoring system for release, we were lucky enough to bring it to the attention of Brian Eno.
+In autumn 1995 Eno started working with Koan Pro (superceded by Noatikl in 2007 then Wotja in 2017) culminating in the 1996 release of Generative Music 1 with SSEYO Koan Software.

 A number of internet and mobile developments ensued for Koan between 1997 and 2002, a crucial one being that we added to the SKME an integral sound engine called the SSEYO Koan Sound Engine (SKSE).